splunk/PEAK/README.md

 ### Content Organization

-Hunting content in this repo...
+Hunting content in this repo follows a flat directory structure, where a README within each directory will detail the method, and artifacts, and details of the specific hunt.

 <img src="https://www.splunk.com/content/dam/splunk2/en_us/images/resources/security-strike-campaign/splunk-surge.png" alt="PEAK Threat Hunting, by SURGe" style="width: 40%;">